Get

 How Do I Care for a Dog With a Foot Pad Injury?

 Caring for a footpad injury is essential in preventing infections.
-Foot pad injuries are also painful for your dog, and you may need to administer first aid as soon as possible before contacting your veterinarian.
+Foot pad injuries are also painful for your dog, and you may need to administer first aid as soon as possible before contacting a veterinarian.

 The first thing you’ll need to do is inspect the pad in question.
 It may be where your dog stepped on something sharp, such as a shard of glass or some other object capable of penetrating the pad.
 Gently pull the object out with tweezers if you can.
 You can soak the paw in cool water to help loosen any particles that may be in the pad.